-The general government expenditure ratio is set to gain one percentage point and reach 33.9% of GDP in 2015.
+The general government expenditure ratio is set to gain 0.7 percentage points and reach 33.6% of GDP in 2015.
 This is a rather high level relative to previous years.
-The sudden increase can be explained by the combination of the slightly negative nominal GDP growth expected and the extraordinary expenditure envisaged by the cantons for the recapitalization of their pension funds.
-The general government expenditure ratio should amount to 34.0% of GDP in 2016.
+The increase can be explained by the combination of weak nominal GDP growth and the extraordinary expenditure envisaged by the cantons for the recapitalization of their pension funds (see section 1).
+Moreover, the Confederation's investments increased in 2015.
+The municipalities' ratio is set to rise slightly, and that of the social security funds was up somewhat year on year.